fpillet/NSLogger/README.markdown

 pod "NSLogger"
 ```

-Then download this pre-built version of the [NSLogger desktop viewer](https://www.dropbox.com/s/zt1eyfgymc9fbak/NSLogger-1.2.zip) for OS X.
+Then download the pre-built version of the [NSLogger desktop viewer](https://github.com/fpillet/NSLogger/releases) for OS X.

 ## Adding logs to you app ##
 A one stop-shopper header file is `<NSLogger/NSLogger.h>`.
 By importing this header file, you'll be able to add traces to your code this way: